Whit Sunday and Monday 2026: your guide to Pentecost in the Netherlands

-The Spring season comes with all sorts of public holidays in the Netherlands, and Pentecost is right at the top of that list.
+The spring season comes with all sorts of public holidays in the Netherlands, and Pentecost is right at the top of that list.

-A brief history of Pentecost
+A brief history of Pentecost in the Netherlands

-Pentecost is a Catholic celebration and it signifies the day the Holy Spirit came down from Heaven and revealed itself to the Apostles.
+Pinksteren is a Christian celebration signifying the day the Holy Spirit came down from Heaven and revealed itself to the Apostles.
+The date it’s celebrated depends entirely on Easter, always landing on the 50th day following Easter Sunday.

 How is it celebrated?

-While many Dutch people don’t regularly go to Church, many make a point to attend it during the Pentecost holidays.
+And, while many Dutch people don’t regularly go to Church, many make a point to attend it during the Pentecost holidays.

 Other, less religious activities, consist of going shopping, enjoying some Dutch nightlife, visiting museums and eating out at restaurants